Skip to main content

 what style of T-shirt quilt do you want?

 Some quilters offer several different styles of T-shirt quilts.
 As non-traditional styles are growing in popularity, a quilt maker may add new styles to their repertoire.
 How experienced is this quilt maker in making the type of quilt you want?
-Anything less than 100 probably represents less than two of making quilts in the style.
+Anything less than 100 is not enough experience.
 You can easily find quilters with more experience.

 Back to the top↑